dustinpfister/blog_posts/_posts/threejs-shader-material.md

 ### 1.1 - Custom Shader hello world with gl_Position and gl_FragColor

 To create an instance of the Shader material I will need to pass an object that contains three properties, unifroms, vertexShader, and fragmentShader.
-The uniforms property contains a set of values that will be the same for for all vertices, for this getting started example I am dealing with just one uniform value that is a diffuse color.
+The uniforms property contains a set of values that will be the same for all vertices, for this getting started example I am dealing with just one uniform value that is a diffuse color.
 Each value of the uniforms object should itself be an object and the value property of this nested object is how to go about setting a value for the uniform value.
 The vertexShader and fragmentShader properties should both contain string values, and each string value should contain GLSL code for the vertex and fragment shaders that will provide the custom rendering logic.

 The vertex shader runs first and the main job of this shader is to set the value of gl\_Position.
 After the vertex shader there is the fragment shader there is the fragment shader which is what is used to set what the color should be for each pixel location.
 The main job of this fragment shader then is to set what the color should be for the gl\_FragColor value.